felixgren/wsl-lesson/README.md

 If version 2 still does not run we will try writing this command instead: `wsl --set-version Ubuntu-20.04`
 <br>

-2. Unfortunately, Ubuntu will now use root as the default user.
-We don't want that!
+2. If Ubuntu starts root as default user we would like to change that.
 We want your username to be the default user.
 Enter the following command: `ubuntu config --default-user <yourname>` where `<yourusername>` is the username you defined during installation.
 <br>

-3. As listed above your Linux files will typically be stored at `\\wsl$\Ubuntu\home\<yourname>`.
+3. Your Linux files will typically be stored at `\\wsl$\Ubuntu\home\<yourname>`.
 It's best to use this as the starting folder in Windows Terminal.
 Let's open the settings in Windows Terminal and add the following configuration line to the Ubuntu profile:
   ```
   "startingDirectory": "//wsl$/Ubuntu/home/<yourname>/"
   ```